Prynde/Web-Framework-Project/README.md

     -view received issues and react to them
 Socket.io for server-client communication to update message-data @ DB (Currently: status (auth), subject (auth), feedback-likes.
 To be expanded) more funtionalities to come.

+Accessibility considerations:
+    -Website has a decent color contrast for users -Keyboard navigation is logical and easy
+    -Logical header structure and navigation
+    -Pictures and buttons have descriptive alt text -Back to main page button
+    -Evaluation tool usage
+    Issues:
+     -<div> usage should be replaced with better semantic elements such as <main>, <nav> and <section>.